storaged-project/blivet-gui/CONTRIBUTING.md

 Thanks to this, `BlivetGUI` can work with the blivet object without actually having it.

 `ProxyDataContainer` ([communication/proxy_utils.py](blivetgui/communication/proxy_utils.py))
-is a helper class used as a simple picklable container similar to namedtuple.
+is a helper class used as a simple picklable container similar to `namedtuple`.

 ##### BlivetGUIClient